kky1997/Cybersource/README.md

 2. npm start (Starts the application on local host)

 # Tech Stack
 This webapp uses HTML, CSS and Vue.js for the frontend.
-For the backend it uses Node.js with express handling the routing.
+For the backend it uses Node.js with Express.js handling the routing.
 The database management system is MySQL.

 This is a single page application.